 - 1 tablespoon lemon juice

-- 1 tablespoon chicken or vegetable stock
+- 1 tablespoon vegetable stock

-- 1 tablespoon capers, drained
+- 1 tablespoon capers (drained)

-- Add white wine, lemon juice, stock, and salt.
-Stir well, cooking for 3 to 4 minutes until white reduces and sauce thickens.
+- Make the piccata sauce.
+In a large sauté pan, melt 2 tablespoons of butter over low heat.
+Add garlic and cook for 2 minutes.
+Whisk in flour, continuing to stir for 1 minute.
+Stir in white wine, lemon juice, stock, and salt.
+Cook for 3 to 4 minutes, stirring frequently, until the wine reduces and sauce thickens.
 Finish with remaining tablespoon of butter, melting and continually stirring until incorporated into the sauce.

-Sauce should be thick enough to coat the back of a spoon, but still be runny.
+- Sauce should be thick enough to coat the back of a spoon, but still be runny.